prism-os/docs/docs/setup-prism-cli.md

 ## Get the Prism SDK

-1. Download the latest release of Prism CLI from the Github page of https://github.com/prism-os/os for your system.
+1. Download the latest release of Prism CLI from the Github page of the project (https://github.com/prism-os/os) for your system.

 2. Make sure you have `git`, `make`, `zip` installed in your system, these should be pre-installed in most systems.